Pixboost/website-hugo-theme/site/content/blog/high-dpi-display-support-in-api/index.md

 So, let's encode our 3x variant with lower quality:

-TODO:

-Now, 3x version is 350Kb which is still bigger than 1x but 30% lighter than original version.
+Now, 3x version is 154KbKb which is still bigger than 1x but twice as smaller than original version.

 Now we know what we'd like to achieve: